Mehr-OA/PDF-to-XML/README.md

 ### Scripts Documentation

+### Configuration File (`config.yaml`)

+The `config.yaml` file contains all environment-specific settings required by the pipeline, including RENATE API endpoints, authentication credentials, and external service URLs such as GROBID.

+Its primary purpose is to separate configuration from code, making the system easier to maintain, deploy, and switch between environments (e.g., test vs. production) without modifying source files.

+The configuration contains two main environments:

+- `test`: Used for RENATE test server development and validation
+- `production`: Used for the live RENATE production server

 ### PDF-to-JATS XML Conversion and RENATE Upload (FileService)

 This module retrieves PDF items from a RENATE repository, converts PDFs into JATS XML using GROBID, and uploads the generated XML back to RENATE.
 Given below are the detailes of implemented functions.